 GreenCape's water programme concentrates on two broad areas: firstly, we aim to improve the productive use of water to support sustainable economic development; secondly, we promote the uptake of green technologies and businesses.
 Our overall goal is to increase job creation and investment into green water technology and services, and to improve water resource productivity.

 We do this through our market research and intelligence activities; by networking and matchmaking businesses; through cleantech advocacy; and research into the economic opportunities and constraints of water.

 The resources listed here are essential reading, which provide a greater overview of the opportunities in this sector.
-For other related tools, resources and information see the Library below.
+For other related tools, resources and information see our business support page.

-For more water related resources, please view our Library below.
+For more water related resources, please view our library.